Bulk copying SQL Server data from Linux and UNIX

 A format file is used in this command to:

-For more about format files, see later in this article.
+For more about format files, refer to bcp format files.

 Notes